 - Grade your child will enter the fall after camp.

-- To see if you live in a community that offers a One Happy Camper program, see our list of partners and contact your local program provider.
+- To see if your community offers a One Happy Camper program, see our list of partners and contact your local program provider.

-- If you do not live in a One Happy Camper community, and your first-time camper is a PJ Library member, alum, or sibling of a PJ Library member or alum,s/he may be eligible for a grant through the PJ Library One Happy Camper program.
-(Please note that PJ Library grants for Day School students are limited.)
+- If you do not live in a One Happy Camper community, and your first-time camper is a PJ Library member, alum, or sibling of a PJ Library member or alum, s/he may be eligible for a grant through the PJ (Library) Goes to Camp - One Happy Camper program.
+(Please note that PJ Library grants for Jewish day school students are limited and will be distributed through a lottery system.)

 - If you neither live in a One Happy Camper community, nor are eligible for the PJ Library One Happy Camper grant, your camper may be eligible for a One Happy Camper incentive grant through your camp.